mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 .. option:: --quiet, -q

    Turn off all messages for quiet execution.
-Note: Errors and warnings are not suppressed.
+This option does not suppress errors or warnings.

 .. option:: --recurse, -r